-HANAH holiday pumpkin pie
+HANAH adaptogenic pumpkin pie

 Try our healthy HANAH ONE and Ashwagandha pumpkin pie, here just in time for the holidays.
 Not only is it gluten-free, this pie is subtly sweet and has a crisp delicious crust to go with its flavorful pumpkin center.
 The herbal blend of HANAH ONE mixes seamlessly with the signature flavor of pumpkin pie but with a healthy, Ayurvedic spin.
+Top it off with coconut whipped cream and try to save some for your friends and family.

 - 1 1/4 cup gluten-free flour